 - $800 per capita

 - FDI Inflow:

-Burundi’s economic freedom score is 50.9, making its economy the 157th freest in the 2018 Index.
-Its overall score has decreased by 2.3 points, with a steep drop in fiscal health and lower scores for monetary freedom, property rights, and labor freedom offsetting an improvement in government spending.
-Burundi is ranked 34th among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.
+Burundi’s economic freedom score is 48.9, making its economy the 162nd freest in the 2019 Index.
+Its overall score has decreased by 2.0 points, with a plunge in fiscal health and lower monetary freedom and investment freedom scores overwhelming higher scores for judicial effectiveness and government spending.
+Burundi is ranked 39th among 47 countries in the Sub-Saharan Africa region, and its overall score is well below the regional and world averages.

-Burundi has had a turbulent history since gaining independence from Belgium in 1962 and has had a turbulent history: Its first democratically elected president was assassinated in 1993 after 100 days in office.
-Using a technicality to sidestep the two-term constitutional limit, Pierre Nkurunziza was elected to a third term in 2015, and hundreds of Burundians were killed in the resulting unrest.
+Burundi has had a turbulent history since gaining independence from Belgium in 1962; its first democratically elected president was assassinated in 1993 after only 100 days in office.
+Sidestepping the two-term constitutional limit, President Pierre Nkurunziza was elected to a third term in 2015, and hundreds of Burundians were killed in the resulting unrest.
 The government used violence and intimidation to ensure passage of a May 2018 referendum further centralizing presidential power.
-Western countries have suspended aid because of the government’s flagrant abuses of human rights and poor implementation of policy.
-Fuel shortages caused by a lack of hard currency became a nationwide phenomenon in early 2017, bringing many businesses to a standstill, and the economy is stagnating.
+Western countries have suspended aid because of the government’s abuses of human rights and poor implementation of policy.
+Fuel shortages in 2017 due to a lack of hard currency brought many businesses to a standstill.
 Subsistence agriculture dominates the economy, and well over half of the population lives below the poverty line.

 The overall rule of law is weak in Burundi.
 The country’s property rights score is below the world average; its judicial effectiveness score is below the world average; and its government integrity score is below the world average.